November 2012 Article of the Month

 Grossoehme, D. H., Ragsdale, J. R., Cotton, S., Meyers, M. A., Clancy, J. P., Seid, M. and Joseph, P. M. "Using spirituality after an adult CF diagnosis: cognitive reframing and adherence motivation."
 Journal of Healthcare Chaplaincy 18, nos.
 3-4 (July 2012): 110-120.

 SUMMARY and COMMENT: "While the vast majority of persons continue to be diagnosed with [cystic fibrosis] as infants or children, a sizable minority of patients are diagnosed in adulthood, often after a long history of subacute symptoms" [p.
 111].
 This month's article explores the experience of the roughly 8% of CF patients diagnosed after age 18, looking specifically at how this population may relate their spirituality to their disease and construct spiritual meaning.
 The lead author, Daniel H. Grossoehme, and the second author, Judith R. Ragsdale, are chaplains at Cincinnati Children's Hospital Medical Center, and are part of an interdisciplinary team at the Grossoehme Lab.
+[UPDATE, 7/14/19: Daniel Grossoehme moved from Cincinnati Children's Hospital Medical Center, whiere he had established the Grossoehme Lab, to Akron Children's Hospital at the end of 2018.]
 The research builds upon the authors' previous work describing "how parents of children used spiritual beliefs during the first 12 and 24 months following their child's CF diagnosis" [p.
 112, italics added, and see Items of Related Interest, §I (below)] and is "the first report of how spirituality is used in coping with disease by persons diagnosed with CF later in life" [p.
 117].

 The team employed a grounded theory (qualitative) methodology, interviewing 12 out of 25 eligible patients before judging that saturation of data had been achieved.
 "The goal of grounded theory is not generalizability, but articulation of a theory capable future testing" [p.
 118].
 They give a brief but very nice description of their methodology on p.
 115, including the importance of using telephone interviews to "yield better data as interviewees may feel less pressure to provide socially desirable responses [on sensitive topics]" [p.
 113].